MAbdelatti/GA_VRP_GPU/README.md

 #### Hardware

-To run the algorithm successfully, An NVIDIA GPU of Pascal or Turing architecture with 6+ GB of shared memory (e.g., NVIDIA RTX 2080) is required.
+To run the algorithm successfully, An NVIDIA GPU of Pascal, Turing, or Ampere architecture with 6+ GB of shared memory (e.g., NVIDIA RTX 2080) is required.
 #### Software libraries

 The following software and libraries are essintial to run the algorithm: